Understanding Python Assert: When to Use It and When to Avoid It

-This is the official syntax for the assert statement (you can read it here):
+The official syntax for the assert statement is:

 assert_stmt ::= "assert" expression ["," expression]